yokozu777/init-roles/README.md

 16. **15_configure_bash** - Shell configuration
 17. **16_configure_network** - Network setup
 18. **17_update_reboot** - Updates and reboot (final step)

+## Variable Documentation

+**All variables are fully documented with descriptions, defaults, and examples directly in `group_vars/all.yml`.** Each variable includes inline comments explaining:
+- Purpose and usage
+- Default values
+- Format specifications
+- Examples
+- Important notes and warnings

+The file is organized by role sections, making it easy to find variables for specific functionality.
+Refer to `group_vars/all.yml` for complete variable documentation.

 ## Configuration Examples